 If traditional Chinese exercise doesn’t quite cut it for you, then head to your school playground.
 Most schools have a sports field and running track that you can use when it’s not being used for class.
 Whether you choose to run, walk or do a high intensity workout, it’s a great way to exercise without spending money.
 Alternatively, you may find that students play basketball or football after classes and would love for you to join!

 When exercising outside, we recommend checking the pollution levels.
 Though it’s okay to exercise outside in polluted cities, you should be careful not to do so when the AQI levels are over a certain level.

 Save your jiao’s and mao’s

-You’ll find that you develop quite a collection of small coins during your time in China.
+Unless you’re using digital payments for everything, you’ll no doubt gather a small fortune in useless coins during your stay.
 Known as jiao’s and mao’s, these are low denomination coins that are nothing but a nuisance on their own.
 They do add up though, so why not put them aside and save them up throughout your placement?
-After a few months you’ll likely have built up a decent amount that you could change up at the bank, or use to pay your bus fares.
+After a few months you’ll likely have built up enough to change up at the bank, or use to pay your bus fares.

 No matter where in China you live, you’ll be able to use these tips to cut back on your spending.
 Not only will they help you save money, they will also help you to live a more authentic life and get more out of the experience.
 By living like this most of the time, you’ll appreciate any western treats much more when you do allow yourself to have them!
 You might also find you have money leftover to send home.